fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

     // Access can be nested
     let f4 (v : {| Y: {| X : 'T |} |}) = v.Y.X

-    // TBD: types can provide solutions to static member constraints
-    // ...

     // Equality is possible and types unify correctly let test2() = ({| a = 1 |} = {| a = 1 |}) // true